lemonjesus/S5L8702-FMISS-Tools/Documentation.md

 ### `0x08` *Unknown, possibly unused*
 ### `0x09` *Unknown, possibly unused*

-### `0x0A` AND Two Registers and an Immediate
+### `0x0A` AND Registers and an Immediate
-`AND` two registers (one of which is the destination register) and a bitmask together.
-The second register is given in the 16-bit immediate.
+`AND` a source register and a value together, saving the result in the destination register.
+The source register is given in the 16-bit immediate.

 For example:
 ```